Trevor Mallard: Fourth Labour Government, 1984–1990

 He held a number of internal party positions until the election of 1984 when he defeated Mike Minogue to become the member of Parliament for Hamilton West.
-In his first term of Parliament, the Labour Party formed a new government and Mallard served as a member off the Justice and Law Reform committee and Regulations Review committee.
+In his first term of Parliament, the Labour Party formed a new government and Mallard served as a member of the Justice and Law Reform committee and Regulations Review committee.

 Mallard was re-elected in the 1987 election and the Labour government won a second term.
 Mallard was appointed junior government whip from 1987 to 1990, when he became senior whip.
 He lost his seat in the election of 1990.

 Fourth National Government, 1993–1999

 After his election loss, Mallard returned to the Wellington area to live and work at parliament as an executive assistant to Mike Moore in the office of the Leader of the Opposition.
 He set up a new Labour Party branch in Wainuiomata and recruited 70 new members to the party.
 He then contested the Labour Party nomination in the seat of after Sonja Davies announced her retirement, winning the selection over Eastbourne-based polytechnic lecturer Tricia Thompson.
 At the he was successful in winning the seat and re-entered parliament.
 The electorate was renamed Hutt South in 1996, and Mallard retained the seat until 2017 when he opted to become a list MP in a bid to become the Speaker of the House.

 As a newly returned member of Parliament, Mallard supported Helen Clark in the 1993 Labour Party leadership contest.
 He became a senior member of the Labour Party under Clark's leadership and Michael Cullen described him as a member of Clark's inner circle, which also included Pete Hodgson, Steve Maharey, Phil Goff and Annette King.
 Clark appointed Mallard to spokesperson roles in portfolios for which he would later hold ministerial responsibility, including sport, state services, and education.
 As an opposition member of Parliament, Mallard was reappointed to the Justice and Law Reform committee (1993–1994) and appointed to the Government Administration committee (1993–1999).